ScaDS/BIDS-training-2024/_sources/day2.4_tabular_data_wrangling/readme.md

 # Tabular data wrangling

-In this session we will work with tables of measurements.
-Data scientists combine tables, filter them and group entries in routine.
-We will learn how to solve such tasks using the pandas library.
+In this session, we will cover tabular data wrangling using the [pandas library](https://pandas.pydata.org/docs/user_guide/index.html).
+This comprises:
+* Introduction to DataFrames, pandas' primary object for data handling.
+* How to work with DataFrames, e.g., select data from them, combine them or run basic analysis on the data.
+* How to handle missing data
+* Some words on tidy data